wp-plugins/nelio-ab-testing/readme.txt

 Tags: ab testing, ab test, a/b testing, a/b test, a b testing, a b test, split testing, website optimization, conversion optimization, optimization, conversion
 Requires at least: 3.3
 Tested up to: 3.8
-Stable tag: 1.5.9
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Nelio A/B Testing is a WordPress service that helps you optimize your site based on data, not opinions.
+Nelio A/B Testing is a WordPress service that optimizes the conversion rate of your site.

 == Description ==

 [Nelio A/B Testing](http://wp-abtesting.com) is a conversion optimization service for your WordPress site.
-It helps you define, manage, and keep track of A/B-testing experiments from within your WordPress' dashboard, creating a lovely, integrated, and well-known user experience.
+It helps you define, manage, and keep track of A/B-testing experiments from within your WordPress dashboard, creating a lovely, integrated, and familiar user experience.
+Since we designed the tool specifically for WordPress, you will have complete control on what you test: pages, posts, themes, titles… and many more that will be available soon!

-On the technical side, **any gathered information about experiments and statistical calculus are performed and stored in Nelio's backend servers**.
-As a result, the load in your WordPress server does not increase and can focus on what matters to you: serving information to your visitors as quickly as possible.

-**Note:** Please keep in mind that [you will need an account](http://wp-abtesting.com/subscription-plans/) to use our plugin (the service includes a 15-day free trial period).
+**Note** Please keep in mind that [you will need an account](http://wp-abtesting.com/subscription-plans/) to use our plugin (the service includes a 14-day free trial period).

 = Features =

-* A/B and multivariate test of WordPress pages (title, content, page style, page theme options...)
-* A/B and multivariate test of WordPress posts (title, content, page style, post theme options...)
-* Select one or more alternative themes among the installed ones and test which one works better!
+* **There's no need to learn an external tool!** The definition, management, and tracking of experiments is beautifully integrated in WordPress.
+Nelio A/B Testing provides a lovely user interface that simplifies the process of creating alternatives and applying the winning ones.
+* **Nelio A/B Testing is a powerful A/B Testing tool.** Test alternatives for your pages and posts or modify the look and feel of your website testing different themes or tweaking the CSS files.
+* **But it is also more than that!** Understand more about your website and your customers using our Heatmaps feature.
+Use them to know the spots in which your users pay more attention!
-* Fresh information about the evolution of the experiment every day
+* **Understand what's going on with your site.** Get fresh information about the evolution of the experiment every day, with nice graphics about visitors and conversions.
+Detailed statistical information is also available if you want it.
+Otherwise, the plugin summarizes the key information for you.
-* Nice graphics about visitors, conversions, improvements, ...
-* Definition, management, and tracking of experiments integrated in WordPress
-* Gathered information about experiments and statistical calculus stored and performed in Nelio's backend servers.
+* **Don't worry about your server performance.** Gathered information about experiments and statistical calculus are stored and performed in Nelio's backend servers.
+* **A plan for everybody.** Our subscription plans are suited for everybody and can be adapted to tailor your needs.

 == Installation ==